raspberry-varg/university-course-sync-discord-bot/README.md

 ## ✏️ Set it, and forget it

-This bot is fully-equipped with auto course-sync capabilities, allowing you to declare which classes you are in, and it will seamlessly sync across every server that utilizes this bot.

 With Course Sync, you won't need to struggle with non-functioning reaction roles or updating them every time you join new server.
 Input your courses, and we'll do the rest :tea:

+This bot is fully-equipped with auto course-sync capabilities, allowing you to declare your classes, and it will seamlessly sync them across every server that utilizes this bot.
+With easy-to-use menus, and a simple user-friendly interface, Course Sync allows for easy setup, both on the student's side and the community manager.

 ### 📚 [ [Currently Supported Classes](./Supported%20Courses/readme.md) ]